 Some camps were located on great bonanzas of ore however, and these camps grew first into towns, and then into cities.
 A few cities, especially in the case of the great copper camps that rose to prominence in the 1890s, became significant industrial centers that were known throughout the world.

-These prominent mining towns have survived for well over 100 years and are worth visiting to witness firsthand the amazing history of these frontier communities.
+These prominent mining towns have survived for well over 100 years and make great tourist destinations for travelers that would like to witness firsthand the amazing history of the western mining frontier.

 1. Butte, Montana